SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q42.
 Which of the following statements regarding service requests is true?
-- i A limited number of additional authorizations for requests are preferred.
+- i A limited number of additional authorisations for requests are preferred.
 - ii Automation of requests should be encouraged to improve efficiencies.
 - iii Workflows for service requests should be established and documented.
 - iv Fulfilment times for every request should be determined upfront and communicated to users.